abelardopardo/ontask_b/docs_src/Tutorial/Tasks/action_survey.rst

 The editor contains three tabs:

+Survey Parameters
+  This tab contains additional parameters for the survey, more precisely:

+  Survey Description
+    Text describing the survey that is shown to the learners.

+  Key column to match user id
+    The key column in the table that will be used to identify the users when submitting their answers.
+This is typically the column that contains the user email.

+  Shuffle questions
+    If selected, the questions in the survey will be shuffled when shown to the learners.

 Survey Questions
   The columns used to collect the data.
 In this action, a column is equivalent to a question.
 The description of the column is the text of the question.
 In this part of the editor you may either use one of the existing columns as question, create a new column (or